-Australian filmmaker Peter Weir re-created the tragic and notorious World War I debacle of Gallipoli - a blundered campaign that sent thousands of ANZAC soldiers to slaughter in 1915 - with atmosphere and harrowing action, producing one of the classic films on war's folly and waste.
+Australian filmmaker Peter Weir re-created the tragic and notorious World War I debacle of Gallipoli – a blundered campaign that saw the massacre of the Australian Tenth Light Horse Regiment at the Battle of the Nek in 1915 – with atmosphere and harrowing action, producing one of the classic films on war’s folly and waste.

-Sporting rivals and pals, two fleet-footed young Australian runners - Frank Dunne (Mel Gibson) the rough and charming Irish-Australian ex-railroad worker and Archy Hamilton (Mark Lee) the middle-class rancher's son and sensitive idealist - enlist in the Great War and journey across the world for the British Empire, finding comradeship, courage, and horror in the trenches of the Dardanelles.
+Sporting rivals and pals, two fleet-footed young Australian runners – Frank Dunne (Mel Gibson) a rough and charming Irish-Australian ex-railroad worker and Archy Hamilton (Mark Lee) a middle-class rancher’s son and sensitive idealist – enlist into the Great War in Perth and journey across the world for the British Empire, finding comradeship, courage, and horror in the trenches of the Dardanelles.

 Weir distinguishes himself by creating a strong sense of time, place, culture clash and intimate human drama while imbuing even simple acts with beauty and mystery, finding magical images that evoke excitement, high spirits, fear, and grief.